EHGCN: Hierarchical Euclidean-Hyperbolic Fusion via Motion-Aware GCN for Hybrid Event Stream Perception: Abstract

 \section{Abstract}

-Event cameras, with microsecond temporal resolution and high dynamic range (HDR) characteristics, emit high-speed event stream for perception tasks.
-Despite the recent advancement in Graph Neural Network (GNN)-based perception methods, they are prone to use straightforward pairwise connectivity mechanisms in the pure Euclidean space where they struggle to capture long-range dependencies and fail to effectively characterize the inherent hierarchical structures of non-uniformly distributed event stream.
-To this end, in this paper, we propose a novel approach named EHGCN, which is a pioneer to perceive event stream in both Euclidean and hyperbolic spaces for event vision.
-In EHGCN, we introduce an adaptive sampling strategy to dynamically regulate sampling rates, retaining discriminative events while attenuating chaotic noise.
-Then, we present a Markov Vector Field (MVF)-driven motion-aware hyperedge generation method based on motion state transition probabilities, thereby eliminating cross-target spurious associations and providing critically topological priors while capturing long-range dependencies among events.
-Finally, we propose a Euclidean-hyperbolic GCN to fuse the information densely aggregated and hierarchically modeled in local Euclidean and global hyperbolic spaces, respectively, to achieve a hybrid event perception.
-Experimental results on event perception tasks, such as object detection and recognition, show the effectiveness of our approach.
-Our code will release for public use.
+{Event cameras, characterized by microsecond temporal resolution and very High Dynamic Range (HDR), emit high-speed event streams for perception tasks.
+In recent advancements, Graph Neural Networks (GNNs)-based methods show great potential in event perception.
+However, they typically rely on straightforward pairwise node connectivity in Euclidean space where they struggle to capture long-range dependencies and faithfully characterize the inherent hierarchical structures of event streams.
+To this end, we propose EHGCN, a dual-space event perception approach that, to the best of our knowledge, is the first to jointly model event streams in Euclidean and hyperbolic spaces.
+By introducing hyperbolic geometry into event stream perception, EHGCN enables to naturally capture the anisotropic and hierarchical structures of non-uniform, motion-driven event streams.
+Specifically, we first introduce a distribution-aware event sifting method based on multi-scale voxel grids and Gaussian distribution modeling, retaining discriminative events while attenuating chaotic noise.
+Then, we present a Markov Random Field (MRF)-optimized motion-aware hyperedge generation scheme, which minimizes a motion consistency energy function to explicitly capture consistent global motion patterns within short time intervals, thereby eliminating cross-target spurious associations and providing critically topological priors while capturing long-range dependencies among events.
+Finally, we propose a Euclidean-hyperbolic GCN to fuse the retinal events densely aggregated and hierarchically modeled in local Euclidean and global hyperbolic spaces, respectively, to achieve a hybrid event perception.
+Extensive experimental results on event perception tasks, such as object detection and recognition, show the effectiveness of our approach.
+Our code will be released for public use at https://github.com/ev-lluo/EHGCN.}